 What Asynchronous Communication Is

 Asynchronous communication means giving feedback on an operation after some time has passed rather than providing an immediate response.

 With this method, a company grades employees' productivity not only on how fast they respond or give feedback but also on the quality of their responses.
-A technology that encourages and makes implementing asynchronous communication easier is CloudBees software delivery management (SDM).

 With this technology, the DevOps engineer can manage teams while encouraging productive discussion before team members give feedback.

 Next, let's dive into how the opposite of asynchronous communication—synchronous communication—can harm productivity.